yyk808/mercury/README.md

 ### Memory Allocator Recommendations

 > [!TIP]
-> Here are some performance tips that you can use to significantly improve performance when using `Mercury` crates as a dependency.
+> Here are some performance tips that you can use to significantly improve performance when using `git-internal` crates as a dependency.

 In certain versions of Rust, using `HashMap` on Windows can lead to performance issues.
 This is due to the allocation strategy of the internal heap memory allocator.
 To mitigate these performance issues on Windows, you can use [mimalloc](https://github.com/microsoft/mimalloc).
 (See [this issue](https://github.com/rust-lang/rust/issues/121747) for more details.)